 Simple English definitions for legal terms

-Read a random definition: testimonial evidence
+Read a random definition: tenancy by the curtesy

 Presumed abuse is when someone tries to use bankruptcy to avoid paying their debts, but they actually have enough money to pay them back.
 This is determined by comparing their income to the average income in their state.
 If their income is higher, they may be required to file for a different type of bankruptcy or prove that they have special circumstances that make it difficult for them to pay their debts.
 Special circumstances could include things like a serious illness or being called to serve in the military.